About the Flute Maker

 If you have any doubts or questions about the use of burl timber for flutes Contact Us.
 Graeme can explain the facts and dispel the myths surrounding the use of this amazing timber for flutes.
 His knowledge is based on well over 40 years of wood working experience.

 Extra Design and Decorative Options for Flutes

-The choice of timber is also a considering when designing flutes.
+The choice of timber is also a consideration when designing flutes.
 Timber can effect the warmth or coolness of the tone, along with the visual appeal and weight of the overall flute.